 Two things happen when an inbound call begins:

 - The engine builds a “call context” block with real-time data (date, time, caller phone, timezone, etc.) and prepends it to your system prompt.
-Claude sees this context automatically — no setup needed.
+The agent sees this context automatically — no setup needed.

 - If your prompt contains